nathalietran/udacity-navigation/README.md

 ```

 You can run the code from the notebook but also from the command line.
-You need to change the `BANANA_APP` to the path of the Banana Unity Environment.
+You need to change the `BANANA_APP` variable in `run.py` to the path of the Banana Unity Environment.

 To train the agent and save the weights:
 ```